GlobalFishingWatch/pipe-gaps/README.md

 You can see more example [here](config/).

+> [!INFO]
+> The key "options" can be used for custom configuration of each pipeline type.
+  For example, you can pass any option available in the [Apache Beam Pipeline Options].

 > [!CAUTION]
 > Date ranges are inclusive for the start date and exclusive for the end date.

+### Implementation details

+Beam integrated pipeline will parallelize grouping inputs by SSVID and year.

 ### Using from CLI: